hUwUtao/hashpassrevamped/README.md

 [![Build status](https://github.com/stepchowfun/hashpass/workflows/Continuous%20integration/badge.svg?branch=main)](https://github.com/stepchowfun/hashpass/actions?query=branch%3Amain)

+> [!NOTE]
+> Many change to algorithm and UX leads to the password from old version incompatible

 [Hashpass](https://chrome.google.com/webstore/detail/hashpass/gkmegkoiplibopkmieofaaeloldidnko)
 is a password manager which doesn't store any passwords.
 Instead, it generates passwords on the fly using a